MuntashirAkon/AppManager/README.md

 - [Intercept activities](https://muntashirakon.github.io/AppManager/#sec:interceptor-page)
 - Scan for trackers and libraries in apps and list (all or only) tracking classes (and their code dump)
 - View/save the manifest of an app
-- Display app usage, data usage (mobile and wifi), and app storage info (requires “Usage Access” permission)
+- Display app usage, data usage (mobile and Wi-Fi), and app storage info (requires “Usage Access” permission)
 - Install/uninstall APK files (including APKS, APKM and XAPK with OBB files)
 - Share APK files
 - Back up/restore APK files